-The nature of the exam can be analyzed through the following ways:
+The nature of the exam can be analyzed through:

 - A thorough perusal of notification and carefully understanding the syllabus and requirements. - A thorough analysis of the previous year's papers and the recent trends. - Discussing in detail with teachers, successful (and un-successful) aspirants, seniors and friends.